eclipse-iceoryx/iceoryx/doc/design/error-handling.md

 #### Alternatives to exceptions

-As an alternative to exceptions we use the error handler and a variation of return codes in the form of ``cxx::expected``, described below. ``cxx::expected`` can be used to communicate the error to the caller, who has to decide whether to handle the error itself or propagate it further (e.g. as another ``cxx::expected``).
+As an alternative to exceptions we use the error handler and a variation of return codes in the form of ``iox::expected``, described below. ``iox::expected`` can be used to communicate the error to the caller, who has to decide whether to handle the error itself or propagate it further (e.g. as another ``iox::expected``).
 Error handling itself is performed by the error handler which handles errors occurring in the subcomponents of ``iceoryx::posh``.

 ### Error handler